zaiyan-x/system-programming/hw0.md

 printf("%s\n", ptr);
 ```

+The pointer `ptr` has been freed.
+One should never use the pointer again because it is not guaranteed that the thing orginally stored will remain there.

 9. How can one avoid the previous two mistakes?

+First, one should keep in mind that "one malloc, one free".
+Second, one should avoid dangling pointer by set the pointer to NULL.

 10. Use the following space for the next four questions